To celebrate International Women's Day, we've compiled a list of 21 definitive movie heroines in cinema. Scroll down to discover our choices.

 The one consistent element across all the movies is Jovovich as Alice, who provides the audience with a recognisably human centre amid all the undead madness.

-The movies The Matrix trilogy
+The movies The Matrix trilogy and The Matrix 4

-Played by Carrie Anne Moss
+Played by Carrie-Anne Moss

 Trinity's entrance in the opening scenes of 1999's The Matrix set a new benchmark for female action heroes.
-As played by Canadian actress Carrie Ann Moss, Trinity cut a striking figure in her black get-up – coupled with the movie's revolutionary 'bullet time' camera effects, and it's little wonder she became synonymous with the futuristic world of the Matrix series.
+As played by Canadian actress Carrie-Anne Moss, Trinity cut a striking figure in her black get-up – coupled with the movie's revolutionary 'bullet time' camera effects, and it's little wonder she became synonymous with the futuristic world of the Matrix series.

 Throughout the remaining two movies, which arguably got bigger but less interesting, Trinity remains a strong presence.
 Of particular note is the insanely exciting freeway chase from 2003's The Matrix Reloaded – the character's stoicism while riding a bike against a flow of incoming traffic is impressive.
+Moss is set to reprise her role opposite Keanu Reeves' Neo in The Matrix 4, due for release in December 2021.

 19. Lisbeth Salander